zanerock/cloudsite/site/docs/user-guides/domain-name-selection.md

 4. Brainstorm again and repeat.
 5. As a last resort, _maybe_ try hyphens or clever spellings.

-## Brainstorming base names
+### Brainstorming base names

 The process starts with brainstorming base names.
-If you alread have a brand name that you want or must use, then you're kinda stuck on this one.
+If you already have a brand name that you want or must use, then you're kinda stuck on this one.
 But domain names are so central to a business that domain names and brand names are generally co-determined at the same time.

 You'll probably start with a few names in mind.
 These are themselves almost certainly taken, but that's just the way it is.
 Some good ways to generate possible names are:
 - Asking other people for ideas.